-Robert Downey Jr. Hypes Up Fans Over ‘Sherlock Holmes 3’
+Robert Downey, Jr. Hypes Up Fans Over ‘Sherlock Holmes 3’

 A 2020 Christmas release date would put Sherlock Holmes 3 just one week behind the premiere of James Cameron’s highly anticipated Avatar 2.
 It’s unlikely any film could surpass Avatar 2, even after its debut weekend.
 Sherlock Holmes 3 will face fierce competition in the box office, but it’s possible its release date could be moved up or postponed to prevent that from happening.

-The first Sherlock Holmes earned a respectable $524,028,670 in the worldwide box office, with a stellar opening of $62,304,277.
-A Game of Shadows didn’t have as successful of a run with $545,448,418 earned worldwide and an opening of $39,637,079.
-Sherlock Holmes 3 has a chance of performing well in the box office, based on the fact that it’s been quite some time since the last film in the trilogy has debuted and could succeed solely based off curiosity from fans.
+The first Sherlock Holmes earned a respectable $524 million in the worldwide box office, with a stellar opening of $62 million on opening weekend.
+A Game of Shadows didn’t have as successful of a opening, earning only $39 million, but rebounded with $545 million earned worldwide.
+Sherlock Holmes 3 has a chance of performing well in the box office, based on the fact that it’s been quite some time since the last film in the series debuted and could succeed solely based off curiosity from fans.

 For now, the only confirmed cast members in Sherlock Holmes 3 are Downey and Law.
 Rachel McAdams is rumored to return as Irene Adler, which might confuse fans as she supposedly died in the last film.

-Screenwriter Chris Brancato of Narcos fame is set to pen the script, with Guy Ritchie at the helm to direct.
+Screenwriter Chris Brancato of Narcos fame is set to pen the script, with Guy Ritchie back at the helm to direct.